Emby01/ErroneousJournalist/README.md

 or the footer that doesn't exist, the terrible logo made in Canva, the navbar taken from w3schools, and so on.

 Hey, at least there's no advertisements!

+# Credits
+Thank you to these great people, websites, YouTube videos and other sources for helping make this website real.
+If I missed any credits please tell me

+- [30 seconds of code](https://www.30secondsofcode.org/css/s/hover-underline-animation) for the code snippet on how to make a cool text underline animation on hover (in index.html)
+- [Dani Krossing's "Create news on website with HTML" YouTube video](https://youtu.be/EYBJ_y4dvIU) for the code on how to make a small list of articles in the homepage of the website (can be found in index.html)
+- W3schools for helping create a [slideshow](https://www.w3schools.com/howto/howto_js_slideshow.asp) (index.html) and a [navbar](https://www.w3schools.com/css/css_navbar.asp) (found across the whole website)
+- Any future people that help me work on this website!

+There's probably more people and sources that I have to credit but I only started tracking then now.
+So if you weren't included... sorry. please notify me.